Nature, People and In Read more [...]

-Beavers are completely vegetarian.
-They do not eat fish but instead prefer to munch on aquatic plants, grasses and shrubs during the summer months and woody plants in winter.
+Beavers are completely vegetarian, feeding on aquatic plants, grasses and shrubs during the summer months and woody plants in winter.
 Beavers will often store food underwater so that they can access it if the water freezes over.
 In woodlands, beavers help to stimulate new growth by gnawing on tree stems and coppicing.
 This helps to breathe new life into tired forests and creates a diverse age range of trees which greatly benefits woodland management.

 To find out about the Knapdale beavers latest activities and where to see them click here

 To find out more about the Scottish Beaver Trial in Knapdale, click here.

 To find out more about visiting Knapdale, click here.